George H.W. Bush's Service Dog Stays By His Casket

 CNN reported that Sully would travel with the casket to Washington, D.C., where several days of remembrance ceremonies are being held.

 Sully, a 2-year-old yellow Labrador retriever, is named after the pilot Chesley "Sully" Sullenberger III, who on Jan.
-15, 2009 landed a passenger plane on the Hudson River after hitting a flock of geese (and was portrayed by Tom Hanks in a movie about the incident).
+15, 2009, landed a passenger plane in the Hudson River after hitting a flock of geese.
+He was portrayed by Tom Hanks in a movie about the incident.

-Sully became the late president's service dog in June, a few months after former first lady Barbara Bush died.
+Sully became the late president's service dog in June, a couple of months after former first lady Barbara Bush died.

-The yellow lab was trained by America's VetDogs, which places service dogs and guide dogs with veterans, active-duty service members and first responders.
+The yellow Lab was trained by America's VetDogs, which places service dogs and guide dogs with veterans, active-duty service members and first responders.

-Bush had a form of Parkinson's disease which caused slow movements and difficulty balancing, among other symptoms.
+Bush had a form of Parkinson's disease that caused slow movements and difficulty balancing, among other symptoms.
 He frequently used a wheelchair toward the end of his life, and Sully provided assistance with daily life.

 "Sully could open doors, pick up items and summon help," The Associated Press reported.